mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 #### Recon Sample Stunts

-**Codebreakers:** On a successful Recon roll to [[create advantage]] while monitoring enemy communications, you can discover or create one additional aspect (though this doesn't give you an extra free invocation).
+**Codebreakers:** On a successful Recon roll to [[Create Advantage]] while monitoring enemy communications, you can discover or create one additional aspect (though this doesn't give you an extra free invocation).

 **Counterprogramming:** You can use Recon instead of Operations to set a trap when you use the enemy's communications system against them.